groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ebook-to-ppt.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-book"
+        - icon: "far fa-file-EBOOK"
           title: " About EBOOK File Format"
           content: |
             Ebook files are electronic files that can be opened on digital devices known as eReaders.
 An eReader can be any device such as a computer, a tablet or a smartphone.
-The most popular ebook file format is the XML based ePub.
-An ebook can contain different types of contents such as text, image, and video.
-Common ebook file extensions and their file formats include EPUB (electronic publication), FB2 (FictionBook 2.0) and Mobi (MobiPocket eBook File).
+The most popular ebook file format is the XML based ePub that can easily be read by several applications.
+Some popular eReaders include Amazon Kindle, Sony Reader, Hanlin and IRIX.
+An eBook can contain different types of contents such as text, image, and video.

           link: "https://docs.fileformat.com/ebook/"

     format:
         # format loop
-        - icon: "far fa-file-powerpoint-o"
+        - icon: "far fa-file-powerpoint"
           title: " About PPT File Format"
           content: |
             A file with PPT extension represents PowerPoint file that consists of a collection of slides for displaying as SlideShow.
 It specifies the Binary File Format used by Microsoft PowerPoint 97-2003.
 A PPT file can contain several different types of information such as text, bulleted points, images, multimedia and other embedded OLE objects.
 Microsoft came up with newer file format for PowerPoint, known as PPTX, from 2007 onwards that is based on Office OpenXML and is different from this binary file format.
-Several other application programs such as OpenOffice Impress and Apple Keynote can also create PPT files.

           link: "https://docs.fileformat.com/presentation/ppt/"